 WHO CAN PARTICIPATE

-Any student enrolled in a middle or high school in New York City or Los Angeles public school districts is eligible to submit a game.
+Any student enrolled in a middle or high school in New York City, Los Angeles, Atlanta, Detroit, and Pittsburg public school districts is eligible to submit a game.

 WORKING IN TEAMS